sourcecred/docs/docs/beta/cred.md

 ### How Cred Flows

-You can visualize Cred flowing through the graph as like it's water flowing through a system of ponds (nodes) and creeks (edges).
-The water level in each pond depends on how many creeks are flowing Cred in from adjacent nodes.
-The most important thing to know is that the system is always in equilibrium: the amount of Cred a particular node has is exactly equal to the amount of Cred that is flowing into it, and is also exactly equal to the amount of Cred flowing out.
+You can visualize Cred flowing through the graph like water flowing through a system of ponds (nodes) and creeks (edges).
+The water level in each pond depends on the creeks flowing Cred in from adjacent nodes: how many creeks there are, how large the adjacent ponds are, and how strong the currents are.
+The most important thing to know is that the system is always in dynamic equilibrium: the amount of Cred a particular node has is exactly equal to the amount of Cred that is flowing into it, and is also exactly equal to the amount of Cred flowing out.
 The Cred is always balanced.